About The Village of Meadow Grove

 Churches in Meadow Grove would include: St. Matthew Lutheran Church- Missouri Synod and the United Methodist Church.

-- Annual Celebration: Meadow Grove Corn Daze is typically celebrated the last full weekend in June.
+- Annual Celebration: Meadow Grove Corn Daze.
 Highlights are the Fireman's Cookout, Church Ladies Cakewalk, Kids Games, Ping Pong Ball Drop, Frog Jumping Contest, Turtle Races, Corn on the Cob Eating Contest, Coins in the Corn, Scavanger Hunts, Parade, Fireworks, Community Church Service and a Community Dinner .

 - Parks: Victory Park at 2nd and Main Street is a tribute to America's veterans.
 We have a Ball Park where a fenced-in ball diamond has hosted many ball games.
 Then there is "The Square", also at 2nd and Main, where kids go to shoot hoops.

 - THE SQUARE: This is Meadow Grove's "Claim to Famel"!
 This is where Meadow Grove earned the right to call itself "THE BIRTHPLACE OF FREE OUTDOOR MOVIES"!!!
 Businesses would stay open on Wednesday and Saturday nights for folks to come to town to trade and then watch a free outdoor movie.
 This was very popular during the first half of the 1900's.
 Occasionally a business or Booster Club will still offer a Free Outdoor Movie just for Old Times sake.